SigmaWe/DocAsRef/results/README.md

 #### Observation

-For ROGUE and BLEU, the differences in results from traditional and new evaluation approaches are significant.
+For ROUGE and BLEU, the differences in results from traditional and new evaluation approaches are significant.
 For BertScore, BLEURT, the differences are not significant.
 Therefore, it seems to be better to replace with (document, system summary) pairs when we use the latter two metrics.

 ## Metrics